 - Our second example was of a violin on the loop and a tenor voice clouding each other.
 The same approach as the kick drum applies here, with a few caveats.
 The vocal is probably a more important element in your mix than the violin, so I would remove selected frequencies from the violin rather than the vocal.
 Reduce the loop between 200hz and 800hz to allow the beefiness of the vocal to come through loud and clear.
 I would generally avoid boosting those ranges in the vocal since it could quickly become very muddy.
 In this situation (as is true with most audio), less is more (see the article on subtractive EQ at the bottom of the post).

 Those of you who have been using loops for a while are already pounding out nasty comments saying “Our loops have drums, keys, electronic stuff, and strings all down a single track.
 How are we supposed to deal with that!?”
 You’re right, it’s usually not as simple as my examples.
 The examples are to demonstrate the method by which we can deal with competing audio content.
 The solution for your loop, in your service, for your band is likely more complicated.
 The same method still applies though!
 If your loop has a strong bass line, but your bass player is already nailing it and the loop isn’t adding anything, just roll off the bottom of the loop.
 If the only part of the loop that you care about is in a particular range, don’t be afraid to cut everything else out using the EQ.
 Unlike live instrumentation and players where we generally try to preserve the original sound, loops are different.
-They exist only to add to your mix; if they’re hurting it, just get rid of that part.
+They exist only to add to your mix; if they’re hurting it, just get rid of that part (by boyd at dresshead support).
 Once again, this is much easier if you have a digital desk because you have much more detailed control over the EQ of a particular track.
 If you don’t have a digital desk, get creative; a 31-band EQ, or a different mic choice for a vocal or guitar cabinet can do wonders.

 Don’t be afraid to beat up the EQ section of your desk.
 All those knobs do something right?
 Competing sources for a given frequency can muddy your mix and make everything hard to hear.
 Make your loops work for your team rather than against them.